 - Androgen (e.g. hormones such as testosterone and DHT found in both men and women) receptors get activated around menopause which leads to shrinking of the hair follicles and hair shedding.

 - Hair continues to thin with age

 - PCOS (polycystic ovarian syndrome)-due to excessive production of androgens, and imbalance of other hormones.

 - Over-styling with heat, chemicals, and pulling of hair into pony tails, etc.

 Since causes of hair loss vary, the ideal treatment for hair loss does as well.
 In general, though, treatment options include:

-- Spironolactone (relatively benign, safe medication that was first FDA-approved as a diuretic (aka fluid pill), and was then found serendipitously to block androgens at the hair follicle.
+- Spironolactone (relatively benign, safe medication that was first FDA-approved as a diuretic (aka fluid pill), and was then found serendipitously to block androgens at the hair follicle. (available by prescription only)

 - Stress management

 - Avoid over-styling, over-heating, and over-treating your hair